Shrishti-tech/StudySpark-AI/README.md

 - No automated test suite (Jest/RTL) — verification during development was manual + Playwright-driven, not wired into CI.
 - Not yet deployed — runs locally only.

-**[Fill in: anything else you noticed while using it, or would call out yourself in the interview.]**

-## Time Spent

-**[Fill in honestly — the assignment asks you to aim for ~8 hours and not exceed that.
-Given the scope built here (including the bonus features), be candid in the interview about actual time spent, what you'd cut if constrained to 8 hours, and what you'd tackle next if given more time.]**